WolfNet-Computing/Kick-PC-To-Fix/README.md

 ## Notices

-LICENSING: The apache license doesn't cover **anything** in the 'bin', 'cds', 'cabs' or 'os' directories.
+LICENSING: The apache license doesn't cover **anything** in the 'bin', 'cds/\*\/files', 'cabs' or 'os' directories.
 These have their own licenses.
-At the command line, type 'bcd /?' or 'bfd /?' to find out more about the external files used and their licensing conditions.
+At the command line, type 'bcd \/?' or 'bfd \/?' to find out more about the external files used and their licensing conditions.

 DEVELOPER NOTICE: Please read the developer documentation [here](/DEVELOPER_README.md) before doing **anything**.